Haeri/PhotonBox/README.md

 Generate the visual studio project files, by doubleclicking on `generate_project_win.bat` inside the `Tools` directory.

 ### For Linux
-Make the generator script executable by typing `chmod +x Tools/generate_project_linux.sh`.
+Make the generator script executable by typing `chmod +x generate_project_linux.sh` inside the `Tools` directory.
-Then generate the codelite project files, by executing the script with `./Tools/generate_project_linux.sh`.
+Then generate the codelite project files, by executing the script with `./generate_project_linux.sh`.

 ### For Mac
-Make the generator script executable by typing `chmod +x Tools/generate_project_mac.sh`.
+Make the generator script executable by typing `chmod +x generate_project_mac.sh` inside the `Tools` directory.
-Then generate the xcode project files, by executing the script with `./Tools/generate_project_mac.sh`.
+Then generate the xcode project files, by executing the script with `./generate_project_mac.sh`.

 ## Roadmap
 ### RENDERING